Akatsuki667/holbertonschool-web_back_end/ES6_basic/README.md

 ## 4. Rest parameter syntax for functions
 Modify the following function to return the number of arguments passed to it using the rest parameter syntax

+## 5. The wonders of spread syntax
+Using spread syntax, concatenate 2 arrays and each character of a string by modifying the function below.
+Your function body should be one line long.